Garlinsk/One-Minute-Pitches/README.md

 # Prerequisites

-To work with PITCHRANKR App you need to have some few prerequisites.
+To work with ONE-MINUTE-PITCHES App you need to have some few prerequisites.

 - Python3.9